 - Design Project

-Students will undertake an extended design project (chosen from a list of possible projects covering a range of topics relevant to the various degree programmes for which this is a core element).
+You will undertake an extended design project (chosen from a list of possible projects covering a range of topics relevant to the various degree programmes for which this is a core element).
 The design projects will encompass modelling, design, implementation and test.
-The list of available projects will change from time-to-time but will encompass antennas, radio circuits, embedded processors, digital systems, semiconductors (solar cells, SAW filters), generators.10 credits
+The list of available projects will change from time-to-time but will encompass antennas, radio circuits, embedded processors, digital systems, semiconductors, generators and switching power converters.10 credits

 - Engineering Software Design

-This module builds on the C programming learned in year 1 by exploring both the higher level issues of programming, modelling, and embedded programming.
-The aim is to develop in students the habits of object orientation (e.g. modularity, data hiding, etc.) using C and MATLAB, both commonly used industry standard tools, and writing software for embedded systems.
-This is done in the belief that these are skills that a `normal¿ Electronic Engineer should possess.
-Three mini projects using C and MATLAB and drawn from across the department are used as a focus for the various activities and to enable students to demonstrate achievement of the module outcomes.10 credits
+This module builds on the C programming learned in year 1 by exploring both the higher level issues of programming, modelling, and skills that an Electronic Engineer should possess.
+Three mini projects using C and MATLAB and drawn from across the department.
+The aim is to develop in you the habits of object orientation (e.g. modularity, data hiding, etc.) using C and MATLAB, both commonly used industry standard tools, and writing software for embedded systems.10 credits

 - HDL-Based Design & Programmable Logic